-Committees also hold public hearings where they speak to interested parties.
-Individuals and organisations who made a submission may be invited to appear before the committee to give evidence at a public or private (in camera) hearing.
+Committees also hold public hearings where they take verbal evidence from individuals and organisations.
+If you have made a submission you may be invited to appear before the committee to give evidence at a public or private ('in camera') hearing.
+It is the committee that decides who it invites to public hearings.

-For more information about giving evidence at a public hearing, please refer to Giving evidence at a parliamentary committee hearing.
+For more information about giving evidence at a public hearing, please refer to the Giving evidence at a parliamentary committee hearing publication.